How to properly tag pages

 Référence) showing up on some English pages.
 This was due to a bug in Kuma, which caused the tags to reappear even if they were deleted.
 That bug has since been fixed, so any remaining localized tags can be cleaned up if they're spotted.

 - Tag spam

-- This insidious beast is the most revolting tag problem of all: some Web vermin has deposited its droppings in the tags for a page, leaving a page with tags like "Free warez!" or "Hey I was browsing your site and wanted to ask you if you could help me solve this problem I'm having with Flash crashing all the time").
+This insidious beast is the most revolting tag problem of all: some Web vermin has deposited its droppings in the page tags (like "Free warez!" or "Hey I was browsing your site and wanted to ask you if you could help me solve this problem I'm having with Flash crashing all the time").
 We've got to delete these right away!
 They're ugly, they're hard to manage if they're allowed to linger too long, and they're terrible for SEO.